Fihdi/Eurorack/README.md

 Schematics and PCBs for my Eurorack modules

+Update from 10.05.2025: The picture below shows my current setup, as you can see, most of my modules have solder joint on the front because I started out by making the frontplates out of PCB with the circuit on them.
+All* of my proper modules have now been fixed in Kicad to be free of solder joints on the front but the image below will remain the same for a LONG time (I'm NOT soldering 15+ modules again to fix a minor issue lol)

 ![](https://raw.githubusercontent.com/Fihdi/Eurorack/refs/heads/main/PersonalSetup.jpg)

 If you were to build these modules yourself make sure to separate the boards in the KiCad projects!
 Besides revision boards, I combine every PCB of a module into a single board (because its cheaper) and use a PCB cutter like this to separate them.
 Separate the boards in the KiCad project or add V-cuts.